 The whole point of investing is to set aside your savings, no matter how small or large.
-So, you will be pleasantly surprised to find out that while there’s a minimum cap on the amount invested, there’s no maximum limit!
+So, you’re in for a treat – there is NO maximum limit as to how much you can invest in a Fixed Deposit!
+However, there is a minimum cap on the amount that you can invest to book an FD.
 It means you can invest a windfall or large portion of wealth into this investment avenue.

 In India, older citizens or those with conservative financial practices prefer investing their savings in traditional investment avenues.
 Fixed deposits are one of them, but it’s comparatively safer than the rest!
 Unlike gold or real estate, or even stocks and mutual funds, they’re unbothered by the state of market volatility.
 In most cases, they have a pre-determined interest rate with a tenure.
 However, the interest earned is taxable.

 While that may seem like a glaring problem to some, it’s not quite the case!
 Choose the best type of fixed deposits and employ tips and tricks to avail certain tax benefits.